+Assessment

-A Level QAN 603/0684/1 Assessment Weight Paper 1 Epistemology and Moral Philosophy Written examination 3 Hours - 100 marks 50% of A level Paper 2 Metaphysics of God and Metaphysics of Mind Written examination 3 Hours - 100 marks 50% of A level
+Paper Epistemology and Moral Written 50% of A Level

+1 Philosophy examination

+3 Hours - 100 marks

+Paper Metaphysics of God and Written 50% of A Level

+2 Metaphysics of Mind examination

+3 Hours - 100

+marks

 A Level Philosophy offers students an exciting opportunity to study and explore some of life's most intriguing questions.
-All aspects of the course involve a study of a wide range of philosophers past and present, and draw on contemporary examples to ensure that debate is lively and relevant.
+All aspects of the course involve a study of a wide range of philosophers past and present and draw on contemporary examples to ensure that debate is lively and relevant.